 - 2.2.
-ONS released the 2018-based population projections which use population data to extrapolate how the population of a Local Authority will change in the next 20 years and beyond.
+ONS released the 2018-based population projections (2018 base is the latest version) which use population data to extrapolate how the population of a Local Authority will change in the next 20 years and beyond.
 The population pyramids below show the data for 2018 and for 2038, the period the forthcoming Harlow Local Development Plan will cover. - 2.3.
 The population of Harlow is projected to be 97,025 by 2038.